Free Holiday Request Refusal Template

 For example, you might think it’s fair to approve annual leave to staff who request time off for religious holidays.
 Prioritising holidays based on an employee’s religious beliefs, however, could be seen as discriminatory.

 Likewise, if a parent requests time off during the six-week school holiday period over summer it might seem reasonable to approve these requests.
 Be careful, though, that you don’t favour a parent over staff without children.
-This could lead to claims of unfair treatment if their employer refuse on those grounds.
+This could lead to claims of unfair treatment if their employer refuses on those grounds.

 Should I have a holiday leave policy?